DANSI/blynk-server-original/README.md

 You could also specify any path to ```server.properties``` file via command line argument ```-serverConfig```.
 You can do the same with ```mail.properties``` via ```-mailConfig``` and ```sms.properties``` via ```-smsConfig```.

-For example :
+For example:

     java -jar server-0.22.3.jar -dataFolder /home/pi/Blynk -serverConfig /home/pi/someFolder/server.properties

-Possible server options:
+Available server options:

 + Application mutual ssl/tls port